 Insert Database Synchronization

-The following scheme illustrates insert synchronization process.
+The following scheme illustrates the "Insert synchronization process".

 Update Database Synchronization